 Making Poison Gas in the Kitchen

 At home Fred found a chemistry book and became very enthusiastic about the subject.
 He made gunpowder and, wishing to prove to himself that he was a real chemist, he synthesized phosphine – a highly toxic gas – in his mother’s kitchen.
-In less safety conscious days than our own, he personally bought chemicals such as concentrated sulfuric acid for his home experiments at the local pharmacy.
+In less safety conscious days than our own, he personally bought chemicals such as concentrated sulfuric acid at the local pharmacy.

 Back to School and Winning a Scholarship